Windows 10 May 2021 Update: What's new and removed?

 Before closing this article, comment below and tell us whether you want the Windows 10 May 2021 Update.
 In the next couple of days, we will publish articles about all the ways to get it and install it on your computer.
 We will also publish a guide on how to postpone this update if you want that.
 Stay tuned for more!

-Discover: Productivity Blog Recommended System and Security Windows
+Discover: Productivity Blog Recommended System Windows